Blockstack has raised more than $20 million in a token sale approved by the U.S. Securities and Exchange Commission, the company announced Tuesday.

 "More than 4,500 individuals and entities participated in the 2019 token offerings," Ali wrote.
 "Blockstack PBC has entered into agreements for more than $23M in these offerings (including both our SEC-qualified token offering and our offering to investors outside the United States made under Regulation S)."

-According to a filing in the SEC’s Electronic Data Gathering, Analysis and Retrieval (EDGAR) system, Blockstack specifically raised $15.5 million through the sale of 74.3 million Stacks tokens through its Reg A+ sale in the U.S., and another $7.6 million through the sale (and delayed delivery) of 30.6 million tokens through its Reg S offering in Asia.
+in the SEC's Electronic Data Gathering, Analysis and Retrieval (EDGAR) system, Blockstack specifically raised $15.5 million through the sale of 74.3 million Stacks tokens through its Reg A+ sale in the U.S., and another $7.6 million through the sale (and delayed delivery) of 30.6 million tokens through its Reg S offering in Asia.

 The Reg A+ sale is further divided into two lots: it raised $10.9 million by selling 36.4 million tokens directly, and another $4.6 million from 37.9 million tokens sold through a voucher program.
 The company expects another $66,000 for tokens sold, whose payments have not yet arrived.